willdurand/containers/cmd/yaman/README.md

 Yaman is a daemon-less container manager inspired by [Docker][] and [Podman][] that does not need `root`-like privileges.

+When Yaman is executed by an unprivileged user, [fuse-overlayfs][] is used to mount the root filesystem (`rootfs`).
+As for networking, [slirp4netns][] is used for both unprivileged and privileged executions (no reason to use slirp4netns for "rootful" containers except simplicity).

 Yaman supports the following registries:

 - [Docker Hub](https://hub.docker.com/)
 - [Red Hat Quay](https://quay.io/)

 ## Commands

 **👋 Make sure to [follow these instructions](../../README.md#building-this-project) first.**

-⚠️ You must have a recent version of [fuse-overlay][] installed.
-When `fuse-overlay` is not installed, Yaman will fallback to native OverlayFS but that usually requires elevated privileges (with `sudo` for example).
+⚠️ You must have a recent version of [fuse-overlayfs][] installed.
+When `fuse-overlayfs` is not installed, Yaman will fallback to native OverlayFS but that usually requires elevated privileges (with `sudo` for example).

 ### `yaman container`